anzilsystems/beba-node-sdk/readme.md

 **Introduction**

-This is Beba Node SDK, a product of [Anzil Software Ltd](https://www.anzilsystems.com) for Node.js/Javascript developers to help integrate Pickup and delivery services into their web apps easily.
+This is Beba Node SDK, a product of [Anzil Software Ltd](https://www.anzilsystems.com) for Node.js/Javascript developers to help integrate Pickup and delivery services into their applications easily.
 The package uses REST API that is documented on https://www.pikieglobal.com/docs.

 ## Installation